23 février 2013

 The legend of Dragobete goes as follows:

-Baba Dochia is said to have been a very cruel mother-in-law, who never missed an opportunity to mistreat her son's wife.
+Baba Dochia is said to have been a very cruel mother-in-law who never missed an opportunity to mistreat her son's wife.
 One February day, she sends the girl to pick berries up a mountain - an impossible time of year to find such fruit.
 God, however, helps the girl in her task and she returns with her basket full.

 On seeing the fruit, Baba Dochia, believing spring has arrived, takes her sheep and dragobete2her son, Dragobete, up the mountain.
 Although she loads herself with 12 lambskins, she loses them.
 The story has two versions at this point: they either get wet due to rain or she throws them away as she gets too warm.
 Either way, both she and her son freeze to death on the mountain.

-From ancient times, I'm told, Romanians have celebrated Dragobete on 24th February for this is the day when nature wakes from wintry slumber, birds think about feathering their nests and people (especially the young) follow nature's course.
+From ancient times, Romanians have celebrated Dragobete on 24th February for this is the day when nature wakes from wintry slumber, birds think about feathering their nests and people (especially the young) follow nature's course.

 .

-Here are some charming traditions connected to this (literally) heart-warming festival:
+There are some charming traditions connected to this (literally) heart-warming festival:

-dragobete1- Couples wanting to stay together must kiss tomorrow (presumably more than other days!) and if you're a single lass and are fed up with being so, then make sure you see a man at some point tomorrow or you'll remain single for the rest of the year.
+dragobete1- Couples wanting to stay together must kiss tomorrow (presumably more than other days!) and if you're a single lass and fed up with being so, make sure you see a man at some point tomorrow or you'll remain single for the rest of the year.

 Dragobetele saruta fetele!